sabinkatwal/Clash-of-code/README.md

 - If dependency errors occur, recreate the virtual environment and reinstall.
 - For import errors, ensure `PYTHONPATH` includes the project root or run commands from the repository root.

-## License

-This repository does not include a license file by default.
-Add a `LICENSE` file if you wish to apply a specific license.

----

-If you'd like, I can:

-- Add a short `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`.
-- Create a sample `.env.example` with recommended env vars.
-- Add a `Makefile` or `dev` script for common commands.

-Feel free to tell me which additions you'd like next.